faizm10/DressToImpress/frontend/README.md

 ## Email Notifications

 The system includes automatic email notifications for attire requests.
-When a user submits an attire request, an email is sent to `fmustans@uoguelph.ca` with details about the request.
+When a user submits an attire request, an email is sent to `langcareers3@gmail.com` with details about the request.

 ### Setup